maximus-brown/maximus-brown.github.io/_posts/2019-04-07-Deborah-Berry-Photography.md

 tags:   [CNFTs,Cardano, artists]
 ---

-The term "High Speed Macro Photography" was an entirely new term to me until I discovered [Deborah Berry's Photography](https://www.deborahberryphotography.com/) after she launched a collection of CNFTs.
+The term "High Speed Macro Photography" was an entirely new term to me until I discovered a new collection of CNFTs launched by [Deborah Berry's Photography](https://www.deborahberryphotography.com/).

 ![](/images/posts/deborah_photography/DSC_3989-1WM.jpg)